donovanh/donovanh.github.com/_posts/2012-07-27-designing-for-speed.markdown

 newstylesheet: "stripes"
 published: true
 ---
-Website speed has always been a huge factor in how people perceive the quality of a website.
+The speed of your website is a huge factor in how people perceive the quality of your content.
+By following some simple tips, you'll be able to ensure your site responds quickly enough to encourage visitors to stick around.

 ##A timely issue